Is THCA Real Weed? The Scientific Truth About Raw Cannabis

 How to Verify You're Getting Real THCA Flower

-The delta-9 THC must stay under 0.3% to confirm federal compliance, which can be verified by looking at certificates of analysis that show exactly what legitimate test results look like with batch-specific testing for every product.
+The Delta-9 THC must stay under 0.3% to confirm federal compliance, which can be verified by looking at certificates of analysis that show exactly what legitimate test results look like with batch-specific testing for every product.

 Red flags suggesting questionable product include missing lab results, prices that seem impossibly low for the quality claimed, vague labeling that doesn't specify percentages, and sellers who can't or won't provide batch-specific certificates of analysis.